ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 after the equinoxes, that is, during the
 months of June and December.
 Those born
 in the spring are the most robust.
-Births and deaths are most frequent by
+Births and deaths are most frequent b
-night.
-The number of men capable o
 </td></tr></table>

 ---